-The presented chromatic model, although simple in nature, allow us to compare the differences in the activity for FRB~20180916B and FRB~20121102A.
-Possible model improvements may consider the rate scaling (\cref{sec:data_compi}), using the $\gamma$-values reported by each telescope, and using the width of the burst dynamic spectra instead of the observing bandwidth as a proxy.
+The chromatic model, although simple in nature, allowed us to compare the differences in the activity for FRB~20180916B and FRB~20121102A.
+Possible model improvements might consider the rate scaling (Sect. \ref{sec:data_compi}) using the $\gamma$-values reported by each telescope and using the width of the burst dynamic spectra instead of the observing bandwidth as a proxy.

-In \Cref{fig:active_window_1400_R1,fig:active_window_600_R3} it is seen that the fitting underestimates the peak rate.
-Analysis around the detection probability should be aware of this limitation.
+It is important to note that the Von Mises CDF fit does not include information about the expected burst rates, but only about the phase distribution, which limits the amplitude of the curve, as shown in \cref{fig:CDF_active_window_1400_R1,fig:CDF_active_window_600_R3}.
+Any analysis related to the detection probability should take this limitation into account.

-For FRB~20121102A and FRB~20180916B, we only used the data available up to S-band, due to by the small number of detections at higher bands, which prevent us form fitting the burst distribution.
-Additionally, bands such as C (4-8\,GHz), are particularly biased in the use of the observing bandwidth as an approximation for the frequency extent of the bursts.
-This is because the observing setups at this frequency, provide a few \si{\giga\hertz} wide band in comparison with fractions of \si{\giga\hertz} at lower frequencies.
-The C-band detections for both FRBs, are overlaid on the detection contour plot in \cref{fig:c_band_bins}.
-In the case of FRB~20121102A, for C-band it is seen that the detections cover most of the active window ($\sim \num{0.8}$ of the cycle) and that it starts earlier.
-This also strengthens the findings up to S-band of FRB~20121102A having an intended chromaticity.
-Still, it is important to highlight that the full phase is not mapped In the case of FRB~20180916B the detections in C-band are extremely clustered in phase, which impedes as well a proper fit.
-The limitations imposed by C-band are not new. \cite{Braga_2025} also reported on how the lack of observations were limiting the periodicity searches of FRB~20121102A over this frequency band.
+Bands with a small number of detections, such as C (4-8\,GHz), are particularly biased in the use of the observing bandwidth as an approximation for the frequency extent of the bursts, which complicates the fitting process because the observing setups at this frequency provide a few \si{\giga\hertz} wide band in comparison with fractions of \si{\giga\hertz} at lower frequencies.
+The C-band detections for the two FRBs are overlaid on the detection contour plot in Fig. \ref{fig:c_band}.
+In the case of FRB~20121102A, the C band shows that the detections cover most of the active window ($\sim \num{0.8}$ of the cycle) and that it starts earlier.
+This strengthens the findings up to S band of the FRB~20121102A chromaticity.
+Still, it is important to highlight that the full phase is not mapped.
+In the case of FRB~20180916B, the detections in C band are extremely clustered in phase, which also impedes a proper fit.
+The limitations imposed by C band are not new. \cite{Braga_2025} also reported the limiting lack of observations for periodicity searches of FRB~20121102A over this frequency band.
 Further observations across a broader range of frequencies are necessary to fully address these limitations and provide a better understanding of the correlation between phase and frequency of the active window.